 With an offset mortgage, the lender will set you up a savings account to work alongside your mortgage account.
 How this works is that, for example, if you have a mortgage balance of £100,000 and £20,000 is deposited into your savings account, you would only be paying interest on the difference, which in this case would be £80,000.
 This can be a much more efficient way of managing your money, especially if you pay a higher rate of tax.

-Commonly, it’s parents (birth and adopted) and carers who are able to gift you the deposit.
-This is often known in the industry as the “bank of mum & dad”.
-There is the potential for other family members to gift you the deposit, though this is dependent on specific lenders and would require care when trying to find the most appropriate mortgage lender.
+Normally, it’s parents (birth and adopted) and carers who are able to gift you the deposit.
+This case is usually known in the mortgage world as the “bank of mum & dad”.
+It is possible for other family members to gift you the deposit, however, this is down to the lender and would require care when selecting the most appropriate mortgage lender for this.

-The Gifter, if over the age if 55, may be able to provide you with the deposit by way of Equity Release in Liverpool & a Lifetime Mortgage.
+In the case where the gifter is over the of 55, they may be able to provide you with the deposit through Equity Release in Liverpool & a Lifetime Mortgage.

-When speaking to customers, we sometimes find that they aren’t aware that their parents can help with their mortgage, or don’t feel like they can ask them for help.
-The reality is that most parents are willing and ready to help out their children, helping them to take that first step onto the property ladder.
+The general consensus we find around this topic is that many customers aren’t aware that their parents can help with their mortgage or may not feel comfortable asking them for help.
+Normally, parents are willing and ready to help out their children by helping them on the road to homeownership.

-Statistically, taking out a mortgage works out a lot better for people than renting does, thanks in part to you being able to possibly pay less per month on your repayments over your rent.
-The deposit could come from inheritance, with some parents known to gift it earlier on in life if they already have enough in savings or have released a certain amount of equity from their own family home.
+In the majority of situations, taking out a mortgage can be a better option than renting.
+This is because you may end up paying less per month on your repayments over your rent.
+The deposit could come from inheritance, with some parents potentially gifting it earlier on in life if they currently have enough in savings or have released a specific amount of equity from their own family home.

-A lot of lenders won’t accept a loan as a means of paying your deposit due to the lender being unsure that you’d have enough free income to pay back both the loan and the mortgage simultaneously.
+Loans are something many lenders won’t accept as a deposit because the lender may be unsure that you’d be able to pay back both the loan and the mortgage at the same time.

-There isn’t a limit on the maximum amount you can receive as a gift, although there is at least one lender that insists you put in at least 5% deposit from your own personal funds.
+There isn’t a set amount on the maximum you can receive as a gift, however, some lenders will want you to put in at least 5% deposit from your own personal funds.